hanselhao/hanselhao/README.md

 How are you?
 I'm Hao! ✨ Or you can call me Hansel… or Handsome 😏

-I specialize in translating complex products and services into messaging that enterprise buyers actually care about.
-What makes my approach a bit different: I studied counseling psychology before pivoting into global marketing, which means I think about what buyers **feel** before deciding what to say — and I use management frameworks to turn those insights into scalable systems.
-The result is campaigns and GTM strategies that are both emotionally resonant and structurally sound.
+I build campaigns and systems that work.
+What makes my approach a bit different: I studied counseling psychology before pivoting into management, which means I think about how people feel before deciding what to say, and I use management frameworks and data to turn those instincts into structured, scalable marketing systems.

-My background spans B2B go-to-market strategy, multichannel campaign execution, partner program management, and AI-augmented workflows across media, tech, and professional services — across four countries and five industries.
+My background spans multi-channel campaign execution, partner program management, content strategy, and AI-augmented workflows across entertainment, Web3 B2C rewards fintech, and B2B tech, across 4 countries and multiple industries.
+I've launched campaigns from scratch, scaled what already existed, and always look for the version that performs a little better than the one before it.

 <a href="https://www.linkedin.com/in/hao-ming-shm" target="_blank">
   <img src="https://skillicons.dev/icons?i=linkedin" alt="LinkedIn" />